 This course enables credential candidates to develop awareness and understanding of current theories and best practices of comprehensive, balanced reading instruction in elementary school settings.
 Candidates will learn how to adapt instruction to meet the needs of individuals based on their cultural, linguistic, and experiential backgrounds and their specific needs as learners.
 Focused attention will be given to the nature of reading difficulties and principles of diagnosis and assessment.
 Content presented in this course prepares candidates for the Reading Instruction Competence Assessment (RICA).
-This course, required of all multiple subject teaching credential candidates, must be taken concurrently with enrollment in practicum or a full time teaching position in a Catholic school.
+This course is required of all multiple subject teaching credential candidates.
 (3 units)